 Unfortunately, the bonds were all eventually called by the issuer over the next decade and a half.
 But, during this time, they could have been sold by my parents as a way to build wealth.

-So these bonds provided both wealth building and exceptional income.
+This bond story is the perfect example of an investment made for both wealth building and income.
 They were a rare opportunity.
 I have learned that these opportunities come along for prepared investors a few times in the life of an investor.

 Read my related post What Are the Risks of Bonds?